milesj/interweave/docs/exts/autolink.md

 ### TLD Support

-By default, the `UrlMatcher` will validate top-level domains against a whitelist of the most common TLDs (like .com, .net, and countries).
+By default, the `UrlMatcher` will validate top-level domains against a list of the most common TLDs (like .com, .net, and countries).
 You can disable this validation with the `validateTLD` option.

 ```ts
 new UrlMatcher('url', { validateTLD: false });
 ```

-Or you can provide a whitelist of additional TLDs to validate with.
+Or you can provide a list of additional TLDs to validate with.

 ```ts
 new UrlMatcher('url', { customTLDs: ['life', 'tech', 'ninja'] });